eldipa/book-of-gehn/posts/logs/2019-08-04-Better-Compression-Log-Files-PoC.md

 The compressed date times represent the 41.480% of the total.
-The current implementation encodes the deltas in 8 bytes and compresses the stream using LZMA which may not be the best tool for this.
+The current implementation encodes the deltas in 8 bytes and compresses the stream using LZMA that may not be the best tool for this.

 8 bytes perhaps is too much: if there is a log line each hour we can represent the delta in microseconds using only 32 bits.